 After accounting for risk factors like age, weight, and cholesterol levels, it was found that people who walked 2 miles a day, three times a week, had a 70 percent lower chance of developing AMD.9

-For Preventing Eye Damage By Diabetes
+To Prevent Eye Damage By Diabetes

 Because exercise can help you manage conditions like diabetes better, it also lowers the risk of developing complications like diabetic retinopathy, in which the retina gets damaged due to diabetes, a major cause of vision loss in adults of working age.10

-For Those With A Lazy Eye
+To Correct A Lazy Eye

 Visual problems due to misalignment of the eyes can sometimes be corrected through eye exercises.
 When the eyes point in different directions (strabismus), the brain stops recognizing images from the misaligned eye, which can lead to what is known as a lazy eye (amblyopia).
 Putting a patch over the dominant eye can help strengthen the amblyopic eye by forcing it to work harder.11